 It's important that children receive vaccinations to protect them against many diseases that are especially dangerous to young people.
-Just before school starts is the busiest time for vaccinations, but there is a need all year long--when parents are preparing to enter their children into day care, or preparing to have their children start school after moving here--to find clinics where children can receive their vaccinations even if the cost of seeing a private physician is prohibitive.
+Just before school starts is the busiest time for vaccinations, but there is a need all year long—when parents are preparing to enter their children into daycare, or preparing to have their children start school after moving to the area—to find clinics where children can receive their vaccinations even if the cost of seeing a private physician is prohibitive.

 The Phoenix Fire Department sponsors such clinics through a program called "Baby Shots."
 All immunizations through Baby Shots are free, and all immunizations required for daycare, HeadStart, preschool, elementary, and high school are offered to people from 6 weeks of age through 18 years of age.
 The 2019 schedule includes dates of clinics and addresses.

 Baby Shots will protect your child against 13 serious childhood diseases: